genomicsclass/leanpub/manuscript/interactions_and_contrasts.md

 The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/linear/interactions_and_contrasts.Rmd).

-Finally, suppose that we want to know if the push vs. pull difference is *different* across leg pairs in general.
+Suppose that we want to know if the push vs. pull difference is *different* across leg pairs in general.
 Here we are not comparing any two leg pairs in particular, but rather want to know if the three interaction terms which represent differences in the push vs. pull difference are larger than we would expect them to be.
 We want to determine if the push vs pull difference was actually constant across the leg pairs.

-In statistics, such a question can be answered by an "analysis of variance", which is often abbreviated as *ANOVA*.
-The `anova` adds terms to the model in the sequence provided in the formula.
-With each additional term or set of terms, the function calculates the reduction in the sum of squares of the residuals.
-Let's first print this table and then examine the results in detail:
+In statistics, such a question can be answered by an _analysis of variance_ (ANOVA).
+ANOVA compares the reduction in the sum of squares of the residuals for different models.
+Under certain assumptions we can also perform inference that determines the probabulity of improvements as large as what we observe.
+Let's first print the result of an ANOVA and then examine the results in detail:

 ```r